A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Analysis of the equilibrium: regularity, moments, cumulants and tails

 \subsection{Tails}

-For the usual (local) Fokker-Planck equation \eqref{eq:FP}, the the is a Gaussian.
-In the nonlocal approximation we have proposed the tails of the equilibrium seem to decay slower, no matter how fast the kernel $J$ is decaying.
-Indeed, as a consequence of the Lyapunov condition (Theorem \ref{thm:lyapunovexp}), for an exponentially decaying kernel $J\in L_{\exp,a'}$, the unique probability equilibrium has exponentially decaying tails; that is, for every $a<a'\e^{-1}$
+For the usual (local) equilibrium for the Fokker-Planck equation \eqref{eq:FP}, is a standard Gaussian.
+In the nonlocal approximation in this paper, the tails of the equilibrium seem to decay slower, no matter how fast the kernel $J$ is decaying.
+As a consequence of Harris's theorem and our Lyapunov condition estimates (Theorem \ref{thm:asymptconv} \textit{(ii)}), we know for an exponentially decaying kernel $J\in L_{\exp,a'}$, the unique probability equilibrium has exponentially decaying tails; that is, for every $a<a'\e^{-1}$

 We conjecture that for a kernel $J$ decaying fast enough, the tails of the equilibrium have a ``Poisson-like'' behaviour: they decay roughly like $e^{-|x|\log (|x|+1)}$.
 This implies that